Meeting and surpassing all audience expectations every day.

 We do two things.

-We tell the terrorists, you know what, we understand why you're doing it.
+We understand why you're doing it.

-We got this rabid, stupid right-wing American making movies you don't like.
+We got this rabid, stupid, right-wing American making movies you don't like.

-To anybody paying half attention, scant attention.
+He's not condemning them to anybody paying half attention, scant attention.

-This administration's focusing on the uh the filmmaker.
+This administration's focusing on the filmmaker.

 We got more when we come back.